About Matthew T. Christ

 U.S. Supreme Court, 2019

-Domnick Cunningham & Whalen is pleased to announce all four Shareholders: Sean Domnick, Fred Cunningham, Jeanmarie Whalen, and Gregory M. Yaffa, were included in the 2021 Florida Super Lawyers list.
+Domnick Cunningham & Yaffa is pleased to announce all four Shareholders: Sean Domnick, Fred Cunningham, Jeanmarie Whalen, and Gregory M. Yaffa, were included in the 2021 Florida Super Lawyers list.

 Ms. Kruegel also has a trial practice dedicated to pursuing justice for Florida’s injured in the areas of personal injury, medical malpractice, nursing home abuse and wrongful death.
 She currently serves as an At Large Director of the Women’s Caucus of the Florida Justice Association as well as a member of the Florida Bar…